THE TECH THAT WILL CHANGE TRAVEL … FOREVER

 - Siemens, the multinational electrical-supply giant, is funding several small-plane ventures (one of which broke the world speed record)

 - Wright Electric rolled out an EasyJet-backed prototype at the Y Combinator Demo Day

 - JetBlue is funding a Boeing-supported startup called Zunum Aero, which plans to have planes with ranges up to 1,000 miles in the sky by 2020

 In theory, an electric plane has even more advantages over its competition than an electric car.
 It can achieve takeoff speed faster and allow for more aerodynamic designs, while throttling down noise and pollution to negligible levels.

-What’s faster than hyperloop travel?
-Virtual travel.
-We’ve kidded about it for the last two years, but the reality is that virtual reality is all over the travel space, introducing people to destinations in the most immersive way possible.
+We’ve kidded about it for more than two years, but the reality is that virtual reality is all over the travel space, introducing people to destinations in the most immersive way possible.

 This is really just the tip of the iceberg in terms of how VR can transform the travel experience.
 Short promotional jaunts to exotic destinations are just the warmup for full-scale virtual travel.